Peg solitaire and Conway's soldiers on infinite graphs

-\begin{theorem} Let $G$ be a connected, locally finite graph with a distinguished vertex $v$.
+\begin{theorem} Let $G$ be a connected, locally finite graph, and let $v$ be its goal point.
 The vertex $v$ is eventually unreachable if $d_n(v) = O(\vp^{\eps n})$ for some $\eps < 1$.
-Moreover, this bound is best possible in the sense that $O(\vp^{\eps n})$ cannot be replaced by $O(\vp^n)$. \end{theorem}
+Moreover, this bound is sharp in that it does not necessarily hold if $\eps = 1$ is taken. \end{theorem}

 To prove Theorem \ref{thm1}, we need to define a suitable pagoda function on $G$.
 Recall from Section \ref{sec1} that a pagoda provides some value to each peg depending on its position on the board.

 \begin{definition} Let $G$ be a connected, locally finite graph.
 A \emph{pagoda on $G$} is a function $\pag \colon V(G) \to \R$ such that for every $3$-vertex path $abc$, we have